tschinz/swift_cheat_sheet/source/02_variables.md

 ```

 ### Array
-List of multidimensional elements of the same type
+An `Array` is a list of multidimensional elements of the same type
 ```swift
 var arr = Array<String>()
 // ==